 - Drying outside is a great way to do it, weather permitting.
 Make sure you place the wet sheet of paper on a clean surface and weight it down with something so that the wind doesn’t blow it away.
 If the paper is dried with folds or large creases, they’re basically permanent.

 - Paper making is a lot of steps and they require patience.
 Once each child has finished a piece of paper and set it to dry, let them play for a few minutes while you start cleaning up.
 After a few minutes, call the children back and assign them clean up tasks.
 It’s easy to just put them back at their last stations and have them clean up the area for which they were responsible.

-For more homemade inspiration, be sure to sign up to be the first to know about the release of our newest book, Homestead Holidays.
+For more homemade inspiration, be sure to check out our newest book, Homestead Holidays.
 With history, crafts, tutorials, recipes and more you can use Homestead Holidays to move your homestead family through the seasons and celebrations that make a house a home.
 Celebrate the homestead family with Homestead Holidays!
-Plus, when you sign up, you’ll be the first to get special discounts and freebies as we near the release date.